 Keep your sunscreen next to your toothpaste

-Regardless if you call Florida or upstate New York home, wearing sunscreen on the reg will protect your skin from possible damage from sun exposure.
-Director of cosmetic and clinical research in dermatology at Mount Sinai Hospital, Joshua Zeichner, MD says doubling-up on sunscreen as you age is so essential, you should keep that tube of SPF next to your toothpaste for a twice-a-day reminder.
+No matter where you live, you need to regularly wear sunscreen to protect your skin from too much sun exposure.
+Joshua Zeichner, MD, director of cosmetic and clinical research in dermatology at Mount Sinai Hospital, says doubling up on sunscreen as you age is so essential, you should keep the sunscreen bottle next to your toothpaste as a reminder.
 “A single missed day of sunscreen when getting incidental exposure walking to and from work likely will have a little impact on the skin.
-However, if you never wear sunscreen, even small amounts of UV light exposure have significant effects overtime,” he shares.
-Avoid these common sunscreen mistakes.
+However, if you never wear sunscreen, even small amounts of UV light exposure have significant effects over time,” he shares.
+(Avoid these common sunscreen mistakes.)

 Maintain your mobility

-You’re probably already experiencing hangovers that are twice as bad as they used to be when you were post-college, but your joints and overall mobility will weaken as you approach this new decade, too.
-That’s why certified personal trainer and fitness professional, Jessica Cifelli, MS says to stay active and limber as you age, you need to make sure you practice a full range of motion that’s pain-free and without limitations.
-“It’s Important to have quality movement patterns to not only squat, lunge, and push up efficiently and painless, but to run with your children or complete a whole day of yard-work, without joint limitations.
-Use some time during your week to focus on shoulder, hip, thoracic spine and ankle mobility for better performance and functional productivity,” she advises.
+Your joints and overall mobility will stiffen as you move through this decade and into the next.
+That’s why certified personal trainer and fitness professional, Jessica Cifelli says to stay active and limber as you age, you need to make sure you practice a full range of motion that’s pain-free and without limitations.
+“It’s important to have quality movement patterns to not only squat, lunge, and do push-ups efficiently and painlessly, but to run with your children or complete a whole day of yard work without joint limitations.
+Use some time during your week to focus on shoulder, hip, thoracic spine, and ankle mobility for better performance and functional productivity,” she advises.

 Eat more fiber

-You might call your mom from time-to-time to figure out when your last vaccination was, sure, but guess what?
-In another decade or so, you could be the mom and your kiddo could be calling you for that info.
-That’s why as you age, Dr. McFadden says it becomes important to not only know, but memorize and prioritize the diseases that you’re genetically at a high-risk of developing.
+As you age, Dr. McFadden says it becomes important to not only know but track the diseases that you’re genetically at a high risk of developing.
 “In your 30s, I recommend making note of any family history of colorectal cancers or polyps.
 Also, know the age at which family members were diagnosed as it may influence the age at which you should begin colon screening, For example, if your parents or sibling was diagnosed with colorectal cancer at the age of 42, you should begin colon screening at the age of 32,” he says.

 Add more pulses to your diet

-Since losing and maintaining weight only gets more difficult with each passing calendar year, nutritionist Amy Gorin, MS, RDN, says making small, effective, and habitual tweaks can promote balance in your lifestyle.
-One idea she has is eating more pulses, essentially different types of beans, chickpeas, lentils, and dry peas.
+Because losing and maintaining weight only gets more difficult with each passing year, making small, effective, and habitual tweaks can promote balance in your lifestyle, says nutritionist Amy Gorin.
+She suggests eating more pulses, essentially different types of beans, chickpeas, lentils, and dry peas.
 She recommends eating one-half of a cup three times a week.
 If you do this, Gorin notes you’re meeting the USDA-recommended portion of fiber and protein.
 “Research shows that people who regularly eat pulses are 22 percent less likely to be obese, versus people who don’t eat them.
-You can puree cooked pulses and add them to a smoothie, at breakfast, and for lunch or dinner you can add them to a salad, fajitas, or tacos.
+You can puree cooked pulses and add them to a smoothie at breakfast, and for lunch or dinner, you can add them to a salad, fajitas, or tacos.
 For dessert, blend them into a brownie recipe,” she says.
-Here are more reasons to add beans to your diet.